The Yellow Card scheme: guidance for healthcare professionals, patients and the public

 E-learning modules for pharmacists

-The Centre for Postgraduate Pharmacy Education (CPPE) has developed a series of 3 e-learning programmes with the Wales Centre for Pharmacy Professional Education and MHRA.
+The Centre for Postgraduate Pharmacy Education (CPPE) has developed a series of 3 e-learning programmes with the Wales Centre for Pharmacy Professional Education and the MHRA.
 The programme has been endorsed by the Drug Safety Research Unit.

-The e-learning modules should help pharmacists understand how to identify, report and prevent ADRS.
+The e-learning modules should help pharmacists understand how to identify, report and prevent ADRS:

 E-learning module for nurses